adrian-prajsnar/serenity-haven-website/README.md

 - Authentication & Authorization using NextAuth.
 - Cabins Display: Users can see all cabins, sort them by size, view the details and book them if they are available.
 - About Page: Users can view the information about hotel.
+- Contact Page: Users can check contact details as well as make an online inquiry via contact form (for now, UI blueprint without actually sending inquiry)
-- Guest Area: Users can see their bookings, update or delete them.
-Also they can update their profile.
+- Guest Area: Users land on their dashboard where they can see their bookings, update or delete them.
+They can also update their profile.
+- Full responsiveness - well designed and responsive UI up to 280px width.

 ## Table of Contents